 Use a funnel, if you need one, to pour the nectar into your hummingbird feeder.
 It’s best to do the pouring over the sink to catch any sugary drips.
 Wipe away any solution from the outside of the feeder before hanging it outdoors.

-The best spot to hang your feeder is a location that’s easy for you to see—you’ll want to enjoy your feathered visitors, after all—but not so exposed that the birds feel insecure.
+The best spot to hang your feeder is a location that’s easy for you to see—you’ll want to enjoy seeing your feathered visitors, after all—but not so exposed that the birds don’t feel safe.
 Ideally, the feeder should be no more than 10 to 15 feet away from a tree or large shrub that offers the hummingbirds a spot to perch while conserving energy or hiding from potential predators.

-STEP 4: Store extra hummingbird food.
+Step 4: Store extra hummingbird food in the refrigerator.

-STEP 5: Clean the feeders regularly.
+Step 5: Clean the feeder regularly.

-You should clean the feeder every time you refill it.
+You should clean a bird feeder every time you refill it.
 Disassemble the feeder—usually the bottom will screw off—and wash all parts with warm water and a gentle dishwashing liquid.
 If necessary, a bottle brush makes it easy to reach all the way down inside the feeder.
 Pay special attention to the feeding ports, which often become crusty or moldy.
 If necessary, use a pipe cleaner or an old toothbrush to scrub away any debris.

 Rinse all parts of the feeder thoroughly with clean water until no soap residue remains.
 Let the feeder air-dry or dry it with a clean towel before refilling it and hanging it back outdoors.
 Your feathered friends will thank you for protecting their health by keeping their feeder clean.

 From the youngest of children to the oldest of adults, just about everyone gets a thrill watching the aerobatics, mid-air hovering, and rapid flight of a hummingbird.
 By following the steps outlined above, you can easily mix your own hummingbird food that will entice these tiny, beautiful birds into your backyard for an up close and personal view.
 If these little daredevils enthrall you, you’ll want to learn these amazing facts about hummingbirds!